What is Shingles?

 Can shingles be prevented?

 Shingles can be prevented with VZV vaccination before an individual gets chickenpox.
 If chickenpox has already been presented, there are specific shingles vaccines.
-FDA has approved live attenuated virus vaccine, Zostavax and it has been proven to protect from a shingles attack for three years.
+FDA has approved the live attenuated virus vaccine, Zostavax and it has been proven to protect from a shingles attack for three years.
 There is also an adjuvant subunit vaccine, Shingrix that is used.

 What are the complications of shingles?